-Subscribe to Bar’s newsletter to get new updates & offers
+Subscribe to Mia’s newsletter to get new content & offers!

 So what happens when a friend of mine, mother, daughter, partner comes to me with an emotional crisis?
 When I say emotional crisis I mean this very condensed frequency that is expressing:” Ugh everything is falling apart, I feel pain, I feel awful pain, I don’t see the good anymore, it’s so dark in here and it’s horrible I don’t want to live with that and I am so condensed!”
 Or What happens when I feel this kind of frequency?

 In my view, this situation is asking me just to listen and to make space in my body for that frequency.
 Emotional crisis It is not an easy frequency to contain, so I want not to try to fix this person, and not try to rationalize what is happening to this person.
 Not try to control or make sense of this pain; it is only emotional pain.

 I have this gate 36, in the red so it is part of my design, it is part of the collective abstract stream, so sometimes it needs to share the crisis with others.
 So when it is lighting up I let myself or another person share the crisis, to release through words the baggage.

 If I see it is too much for me, if I see it’s too heavy right now to hold space, I find a kind way to say it:” I see you are in pain now, I would like to give it space when I am available / I see that I am not able to be here for you right now, I am sending you to love and support/ I feel you are having a hard time, it sounds very painful, I am sorry but I can’t be there for you right now, I let you know when I am”.